Filial piety in Buddhism: Development in other parts of Asia

-The Discourse on the Difficulty in Paying the Debt to Parents was introduced and translated in Korea in the Koryo period, in the 17th century.
+The Discourse on the Difficulty in Paying the Debt to Parents was introduced and translated in Korea in the Goryeo period, in the 17th century.
 In the 18th and 19th centuries, the Confucian value of filial piety toward parents and emperor became strongly associated with Buddhism.
 Important in this process was the spread of edifying vernacular songs, in which filial children were encouraged to chant invocations of the Buddha Amitabha for their parents' rebirth in a Pure Land.
 Further, the songs, meant for Buddhists, urged people to respectfully serve social relationships including parents, in agreement with Confucian social ethics.
 In an 18th-century shaman song informed by Buddhist principles, a princess called Pari kongju is abandoned by her parents because they want a male heir.
 She is later saved by the Buddha and raised by others.
 Despite being abandoned, she later finds medicine for her ill royal parents and cures them out of filial piety.

 During the Edo period in Japan (1603–1868), large quantities of biographies of filial people were written, as Japanese authors were inspired by Ming dynasty Chinese texts and started writing extensively about filial piety.
 Some of these works were written by Japanese Buddhist monks, writing about filial Buddhist lay people or monks.
 Others were written by Chinese Buddhist monks that had moved to Japan as part of initiatives to revitalize Buddhism for Chinese residents in Japan.
 Bankei Yōtaku (1622–1693) emphasized filial piety in his teachings, considering it part of Buddhahood.
 In the 18th-century, filial piety was reinterpreted by Japanese writers such as Fórì and Tōrei Enji.
-Just like in Song Dynasty China, filial piety was not seen as just a virtue to be practiced towards parents, relatives and ancestors, but to all living beings.
+Just like in Song dynasty China, filial piety was not seen as just a virtue to be practiced towards parents, relatives and ancestors, but to all living beings.
 Since all living beings were seen to have been one's parents from previous lives, the filial role of the individual was more broadly construed, and blood lines were interpreted in a more spiritual sense rather than only blood relations.
 With this, Tōrei meant to emphasize the role of religion and its lineage.
 Therefore, in Japan, Buddhists regarded the position of Buddhism on filial piety as either the same as in Confucianism, or as broader and deeper than in Confucianism.